- This event has passed.

 Evidence from Austria, 1980-2020 Populism and constitutional democracy are at odds with one another.
 Still, increasingly more populist parties have joined governments in liberal democratic countries in the last decades.
 This is often regarded as an opportunity to `tame’ populist parties.
 We utilize constitutional court decisions as a measure of constitutionality to asses the impact of populist parties in government on policy output.
 If populists in government follow through and translate their agenda into legislative activity, this should be reflected in the frequency of laws invalidated by high courts.
 But, if populists in government are indeed `tamed’ in office, we should not see a rise in constitutional repeals.
 We rely on a novel data set of more than 3000 laws under review at the Austrian Constitutional Court between 1980 and 2020.
 Our results show that policies by populist governments are not invalidated more often, indicating that coalition partners can effectively pressure populists into policy moderation and constitutional compliance.

-Michael Jankowski (University of Oldenburg) Sympathy for the devil?
+Michael Jankowski (University of Oldenburg) and Marcel Lewandowsky (University of Florida) Sympathy for the devil?
 Voter support for illiberal politicians

 Many democracies are witnessing the rise and continuing success of parties and politicians who oppose fundamental principles of liberal democracy.
 Do voters support such politicians despite or because of their illiberal attitudes?
 We use a survey experiment conducted in Germany to address this question.
 The results demonstrate that voters are willing to support illiberal politicians when policy congruence is high, suggesting that policy positions are more important to voters than attitudes towards liberal democracy.
 We also find that populist and authoritarian voters are generally more likely to support illiberal politicians.
 Overall, the results have important implications as they suggest that voters are quite willing to support illiberal politicians once they share the same policy positions.